-This battle proved to be the most expensive series of all the four battles that took place during the Second Word War.
-The significant location of this place made it a target of a series of invasions and attacks and the battle of Monte Cassino was fought by the Allies for breaking the German military fortifications along Italy and capture Rome.
-The western half of the Gustav Line was held by the Germans and the hilltop of the Abbey of Monte Cassino was not occupied by them.
+The battle is among the most gruesome taking place on Italian territory during the Second World War.
+The significant location of Montecassino made it the target of a series of invasions and attacks, which climaxed in February 1944, when the Allied forces tried to break through the German militarized area around Rome and free the city.
+The western half of the Gustav Line was held by the Germans, but the hilltop of Monte Cassino was not occupied.
 However, they held strategic positions along the steep slopes just below the walls of the abbey.
-On 15th February, the Abbey of Monte Cassino was completely destroyed due to American bombings.
-After three unsuccessful attempts from January 17th-25th, February 15th-Febuary 18th and March 18th -March 25th, the defense forces from US, India, New Zealand and UK lost about 54,000 lives of men.
-Despite, these attempts, they failed to capture the city.
+On the 15th of February, the Abbey of Monte Cassino was entirely destroyed by American bombings.This was the second of three, unsuccessful attempts -the first took place from January 17th to the 25th, the last from March 18th to March the 25th- by the Allied forces to take Montecassino.
+The Allies, whose troops included US, Indian, Kiwi and British soldiers, lost about 54,000 lives.

 Visiting The Abbey of Monte Cassino

-The entrance to the Abbey of Monte Cassino comprises three bronze doors with various inscriptions depicting the possessions the Church that relied on Montecassino in the earlier centuries.
-There are plenty of interesting things to see inside the monastery such as the statue of St. Scolastica, which was recreated after World War II.
-There are lovely paintings inside the Abbey, such as "The Glory of St. Benedict", which depicts St. Benedict surrounded by bishops, monks and nuns.
-The Bramante cloister cloister measures 40 metres in length and around 30 metres in width, an octagonal well supported by Corinthian columns adorns the center.
+The entrance to the Abbey comprises three bronze doors with various inscriptions depicting the possessions bestowed on the Abbey throughout the centuries.
+There are plenty of interesting things to see inside the monastery, such as the statue of St. Scolastica, which was recreated after the end of World War II.
+There are lovely paintings, too, such as "The Glory of St. Benedict", which depicts St. Benedict surrounded by bishops, monks and nuns.
+The Bramante cloister measures 40 metres in length and around 30 metres in width, and an octagonal well, supported by Corinthian columns, adorns its center.